Academic Writing Coaching

 • The context ranges from the predictable to the unpredictable, and the known to the unknown.

-• Students will use a set of questionnaires with regards to their area of research (students can use the existing research questions and the answers they developed with the help of the supervisor or develop them with us when they attend the course), using startling or unusual facts or figures, defining an important, subject-related term or quoting from a high impact literature.
+• Students will use a set of questionnaires with regard to their area of research (students can use the existing research questions and the answers they developed with the help of the supervisor or develop them with us when they attend the course), using startling or unusual facts or figures, defining an important, subject-related term or quoting from a high impact literature.

 • Students will learn to state their main idea clearly to provide a clear direction on the research, how the research would be carried out and what the measurable/non-measurable indicators are.

 • Students will learn to state the main idea of each paragraph.
 These are the topic sentences, that are written at the beginning of each sentence.
-They contain the focus of every paragraph sand tell the readers what each paragraph is going to be about.
+They contain the focus of every paragraph and tell the readers what each paragraph is going to be about.
 Each paragraph should flow smoothly from one to the next.

 • Students will use supporting examples and details to make complicated ideas easier to understand and not assume that the readers will understand what the students are trying to say.

-• Students will learn how to use third person point-of-view (e.g. he, she, it and they) and not first and second person points-of-view (e.g. I, you, we) in academic writing.
+• Students will learn how to use third-person point-of-view (e.g. he, she, it, and they) and not first and second-person points-of-view (e.g. I, you, we) in academic writing.

 • Students will also learn to write using a formal voice (no jargon, slang, and colloquialism)

-• Finally, students will learn some useful tips on how to proofread their work, making any necessary corrections to sentence structure, punctuation, spelling and grammar; prior to submitting their work to a professional proofreader.
+• Finally, students will learn some useful tips on how to proofread their work, making any necessary corrections to sentence structure, punctuation, spelling, and grammar; prior to submitting their work to a professional proofreader.
 This would eliminate or reduce the cost of hiring and editor.

 You would be enrolled in this class for a period of four months for a total of 60 hours (this indicates the total direct contact hours with class conductor in the group engagements and individual coaching; and excludes the time taken for both the coach and the students to work on their paper marking activities and paper writing, respectively).
 Therefore, to eliminate student workload and to keep the course very relevant to every student’s research, we would directly work on your research topic.